 - Rinse your mouth with a mild salt-water solution.

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.

-See one of our dentists right away or go to a hospital emergency room if the bleeding doesn’t stop.
+- If the bleeding doesn’t stop, see your dentist right away or go to a hospital emergency room.
 Continue to apply pressure on the bleeding site with the gauze until you can be seen and treated.

 What Are the Risks of Not Treating Your Dental Emergency?